 - Root canals

 - Tooth extractions

 - Scaling and root planing

 - Tissue grafting

 However, sedation with an IV is safe enough that you might want to consider it even when you are not getting a potentially painful dental treatment.
-Lovett Dental is happy to offer sedation dentistry in Katy, TX.
+Lovett Dental Katy is happy to offer sedation dentistry.
 This is a branch of dentistry that lets you elect to be sedated during even routine procedures like dental cleanings that do not technically require pain control.
 Sedation dentistry can be helpful if you suffer from extreme dental anxiety.
 Those who have anxiety about pain or think they will not be able to hold still during a procedure can talk to their dentist about using IV sedatives to remain calm and comfortable during any dental treatment.

 What to Expect With IV Sedation

-Since you take strong medications when sedating with an IV, you do need to take a little time to prepare before any sedation dentistry in Katy, TX.
+Since you take strong medications when sedating with an IV, you do need to take a little time to prepare before any sedation dentistry procedure.
 Preparing for IV sedation is quite simple.
 Do not have anything to eat or drink for eight hours before your procedure.
 This will keep you from potentially vomiting and encountering dangerous side effects.
 Be sure to tell your dentist about any medications you take, including supplements and over-the-counter medications to avoid any interactions with the IV.

 You will also need to make sure a responsible adult is present to drive you following your dental visit.
 This is very important because you cannot drive or otherwise operate heavy machinery for several hours afterward.
 You will not be entirely asleep during the procedure, but you may feel groggy and drift off.
 You can expect to feel relaxed and not notice discomfort during the procedure.